Kitchen lighting ideas

 Make your room shine with these kitchen lighting ideas

+After beautiful kitchen lighting ideas?
 The primary function of a kitchen may still be cooking, but it increasingly serves as one of the main entertaining spaces in the home.
-The right lighting can introduce several levels of brightness, make a room feel larger, and dramatically alter its mood and feel.
+The right lighting can introduce several levels of brightness, make small kitchens feel larger, and dramatically alter its mood and feel.
 It's important to invest in a scheme that provides good task lighting, as well as creating the ideal ambience.

 A good kitchen lighting system needs at least two elements: bright, shadow-free task lighting for safe cooking and preparation, and atmospheric illumination to create mood, highlight architectural features and make the room feel more inviting.

 Under-cupboard spots fitted directly above the hob, sink and chopping board will ensure bright, focused task lighting.
 Make sure you position them as close to the front edge of the cupboard as possible, otherwise you'll illuminate the back of the worktop only.

 For wider mood lighting, lights that are controlled separately are preferable so you can create different moods at the flick of a switch.
 To achieve the right ambience in relaxing zones, wall lights and 'washers' will add subtle background illumination.

 Accent lighting guides the eye to points of interest around the room.
 Lights built into the kick boards of an island or a run of units give a gentle glow across the floor, making the cabinetry look like it's floating.
 Meanwhile, a run of LED lights under the rim of a kitchen island worktop creates an inviting spot, especially if there are bar stools there.